 "To go in together and work together?" he asked.
 "We're different people.
 2005 was the last time we were in the studio together.
 That's what, nine years ago?"

+Finally, the skinsman once again stressed how annoying he considers the lack of album progress, adding, "We're turning into the f--king Eagles now.
+15 years are gonna go by before we make a new album.
 [Laughs] For me, it's irritating.
 But I do the best I can to understand that there's a lot to be worked through in order to make something great and if it isn't fantastic, there's no reason for us to do it."

 In related news, John is working on an all-star cover project These Grey Men.
-The band has kicked off a fundraiser to support the debut album and tour, more info here
+The band has kicked off a fundraiser to support the debut album and tour, more info here.